-Each island has it's down traditional soup day.
+Each island has it's own traditional soup day.
 In Jamaica, that day is Saturday and they love to make beef soup.
 Other islands choose Friday or Sunday as their soup day.
-Here's how I make my beef soup.
+But you don't need to wait for a specific day to try this version of Caribbean beef soup.

 - 2 teaspoons oil